divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Long Savannah/Palga Basin/Fountainhead.md

 And now that the [[The Lavish Empire]] aren't here to maintain the catalyst of the Fountainhead, the whole [[Between]] creatures (and -energies) come crawling through the wastes, corrupting the landscape and it's residents.

-> #QUEST: retrieve the Catalyst from ???
+> #Quest: retrieve the Catalyst from ???
 And repair the Fountainhead
-> #QUEST : Destroy and seal the Fountainhead
+> #Quest : Destroy and seal the Fountainhead

 The Wastes around the FH have become [[Chunk of Gliss|Gliss]], a substance with close to zero physical properties, thus, no colour or friction